uDEVOPS2020/ContextLearning/Use Case 2/Readme.md

 ## Use case 2.
-Characterizing causal-effect releations betweeen microservices in an MSA
+Performance-related causal structure discovery in a Microservice Architecture

 This folder contains the code and data to run the cause-effect characterization example.